OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ### Presence Operators

-The following presence operators can be used inside a variability expression.
+The following presence operators can be used inside a logic expression.

 | Keyname                     | Input                                                                               | Output  | Description                                                                                                                                                                      |
 |-----------------------------|-------------------------------------------------------------------------------------|---------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|